mrderive/HelloTwitter/README.md

 ```
 If you do not know what this means, start with first creating a [developer account](https://developer.twitter.com/en/docs/developer-portal/overview).
 Then create a server side [app](https://developer.twitter.com/en/docs/apps/app-management).
 Then grant [Read and Write permissions](https://developer.twitter.com/en/docs/apps/app-permissions).
 Then generate all the oauth stuff.
 All of this should be done via the [Developer Portal](https://developer.twitter.com/en/portal/dashboard).

-Seed a tweet id into a file called `lastids.log`.
+Seed a tweet ID into a file called `lastids.log`.
 For example:
 ```
 echo 1362460946929696777 >>lastids.log
 ```
-Note: This id has to be within the last 7 days worth of ids from the target account.
-The easiest way to get such an id is to manually pull up the last tweet using your browser, copy the number part of the URL, and subtract 1.
+Note: This ID has to be within the last 7 days worth of ID's from the target account.
+The easiest way to get such an ID is to manually pull up the last tweet using your browser, copy the number part of the URL, and subtract 1.

 ## Usage